 the DCC Gateway Party shall have the right to request that the maintenance is rescheduled, such request not to be unreasonably withheld or delayed by the DCC.

-The DCC and each DCC Gateway Party shall provide sufficient information to each other to enable the establishment and maintenance of the network layer connectivity across the DCC Gateway Connection.
+The DCC and each DCC Gateway Party shall provide sufficient information to each other to enable the establishment and maintenance of the network layer connectivity across the DCC Connect Gateway Connection.

 The DCC shall give the DCC Gateway Party reasonable notice of required site visits to perform installation, maintenance or removal of DCC Gateway Equipment and the DCC shall accommodate the DCC Gateway Party’s reasonable requests regarding the timing of such visits.